moad-cod/moad-cod/README.md

 ### 🔭 I’m currently working on
 - An AI-powered network anomaly detection system with Python and Spring Boot
-- Full-stack web and mobile applications with NodeJS and Flutter
+- Full-stack web and mobile applications with NodeJS, Flutter, and Angular

 ### 🌱 I’m currently learning
 - Machine Learning, Artificial Intelligence, and advanced networking